WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 _Parameters_

 -   _state_ `Object`: Global application state.
--   _clientId_ `string`: Client Id of the block.
+-   _clientIds_ `string[]`: Block client ids.
 If not passed the selected blocks client ids will be used.

 _Returns_